yitaozh/yitaozh.github.io/source/_posts/210-Course-Schedule-II.md

 * Build the graph first
 * Use postOrder to record the route
+* We don't use the preOrder because for each node, we don't know if there's prerequisite
 * Reverse the postOrder to get the topology

 ## Solution